 TikTok Safety Policies and Features for Teens

 TikTok promotes community safety by implementing strategies and tools that prioritize age-appropriate experiences for young users.
-TikTok supports community safety by monitoring or banning user accounts that violate its safety policies or may have been created using false information.
+TikTok also supports community safety by monitoring or banning user accounts that violate its safety policies or may have been created using false information.

 Encouraging Age-Appropriate Activities

-TikTok has a rating of 12+ in their app store, meaning parents can use device-level controls to prevent their children from downloading the app or redirect kids to TikTok for Younger Users, which has fewer features and automated safety measures for users under 13 years old.
+TikTok has a rating of 12+ in its app store, meaning parents can use device-level controls to prevent their children from downloading the app or redirect kids to TikTok for Younger Users, which has fewer features and automated safety measures for users under 13 years old.

 Removing Underage Accounts

 TikTok has a safety moderation team trained to spot clues that suggest a child under 13 may be using an account.
 They monitor data, track keywords and use reporting methods to find and immediately suspend the account if it may be associated with a minor.
+This is especially important considering 6.3% of study participants with social media accounts say they have at least one secret account hidden from their parents.

 Being More Transparent